mixedbredie/Geoserver-SLDs/README.md

 Geoserver-DEM-SLDs
 ==================

-SLDs for elevation dataset rendered in Geoserver.
+SLDs for elevation datasets rendered in Geoserver.
+More than one style can be associated with a layer.

 **dem.sld**: classic colour scheme for elevation data.
 ![Classic DEM](images/dem-dem_dsm10m.jpg)